NAME

 DESCRIPTION

 The @method directive is used to define a method for a class.
-A method is a function that operates on the data members of the class.
+A method is a function that is associated with a class and is owned by particular instances of that class.
 It can be declared as @private, @protected, or @public.
-Methods can also be declared as @virtual, which means that they can be overridden in a derived class.
+Methods can also be declared as @virtual, which means that they can be overridden in derived classes and will be dynamically dispatched.

 The method name must be a valid Bash++ identifier.
 This means that it can only contain letters, numbers, and underscores, cannot start with a number, cannot be a reserved word, and cannot contain two consecutive underscores.
 The method name is case-sensitive.
 The method name must be unique within the class.
-If a method with the same name already exists in the class, an error will be generated.
+If the method name is not unique, a compile-time error will be generated.

 If no arguments are specified, any arguments which are passed can still be accessed using $1, $2, etc, as in any other Bash function.

 Methods cannot accept non-primitive arguments.
-They can, however, accept pointers to objects.
+They can, however, accept pointers to objects as arguments.
 For example:

 @public @method myMethod @MyClass* myObject {